SciComm @ IITH

 Protecting the body from itself

 Autoimmune diseases occur when the immune system goes rogue and attacks the body from within.
-The discovery of a crucuial protection mechanism against such self-attack won the Nobel Prize in Physio...
+The discovery of a crucial protection mechanism against such self-attack won the Nobel Prize in Physiol...

 Materials of the future